ComScore

 • Cast: Sonoya Mizuno, Nick Offerman, Jin Ha

 Here’s another binge-worthy option that focuses on corporate life at a shady organization.
 Only this time, a brilliant young employee is convinced that the company is responsible for her boyfriend’s mysterious disappearance.
-The Emmy-nominated series expertly tackles themes like religion and the true meaning of free will.
+The Emmy-nominated series expertly tackles themes like religion, people's relationships with technology and the true meaning of free will.

 3. Dollhouse